dora-metrics/pelorus/docs/Development.md

 cp _test/pre-commit .git/hooks/pre-commit
 ```

+### Updating the chart versions

+When any of our Helm charts are updated, we need to bump the version number.
+This allows for a seemless upgrade experience.
+In order to maintain versioning with our repository, our version numbers are derived from our tagged releases.
+Git provides a command which will give us that version, via `git describe`.
+However, the [git generated version number is not fully semver compatible](https://github.com/semver/semver/issues/200).
+To bridge that gap we use a tool called [Version Tester (vert)](https://github.com/Masterminds/vert).
+Here are the steps to generate the version:

+1. Install the latest release of [vert](https://github.com/Masterminds/vert/releases/)
+2. Run `vert -g ^1 $(git describe)`.
+3. Insert the version into the `version` field of your `Chart.yaml` file.

 ## Dashboard Development

 We are continually doing work to enhance and bugfix the Pelorus dashboards.
 Doing so requires a complete Pelorus stack, including all exporters required to populate a given dashboard.
 See the [Dashboards](/page/Dashboards.md) user guide for that information.